rashtastic/r1/index.md

 <p>PCA is a multivariate technique, meaning it is used to analyze a dataset in its entirety rather than to predict a single outcome.
 Further, it is pure calculation.
 The model does not require any assumptions be made about the underlying data.
 You can always apply PCA, and whether the result accurately models the data or not, it will always produce the optimal linear combinations for the chosen rank.
 In particular, PCA is not an inferential model and does not test a hypothesis or produce a p-value.
 It can be thought of as a summarization technique like a correlation or a median.
 The other major dimension reduction technique, Factor Analysis, is the appropriate choice for building a theoretical model based on an assumed probability distribution of the data.
 Thus PCA has a tendency to be applied in areas where the goal is accurate modeling of data versus Factor Analysis being used when trying to develop a theoretical model of the phenomenon underlying the data.</p>

 <p>In practice, however, any time PCA is applied, a Factor Analysis style interpretation is inescapable.
 The lower-dimensional representation of data is intuitively interpreted as latent factors in an implicit theoretical model of the data.
 Because PCA produces orthogonal components, the model can be thought of as finding the underlying axes along which the data varies.
-We do not try to avoid these interpretations, and somewhat improperly call dimension-reduced representations "constructs".
+We do not try to avoid these interpretations and, somewhat improperly, call lower-dimension representations "constructs".
 Ultimately, we do not need principal components to have genuine theoretical meaning, we only need them to be useful representations of covariance structure.</p>
 </details>

 We examine PCA on absolute metrics of research activity followed by per-faculty metrics.